 Species (Common Name) Notes on Occurrence and Impact Observed in Shelburne Elaeagnus umbellata Thunb.
 (Autumn olive) A shrub occurring in uplands in all regions of the state.
 Grows in full sun.
 Escaping from cultivation; berries spread by birds; aggressive in open areas; has the ability to change soil.
 Euonymus alatus (Thunb.)
 Sieb.
 (Winged euonymus; Burning bush) A shrub occurring in all regions of the state and capable of germinating prolifically in many different habitats.
 It grows in full sun to full shade.
 Escaping from cultivation and can form dense thickets and dominate the understory; seeds are dispersed by birds.
 Euphorbia esula L. (Leafy spurge; wolf's milk) A perennial herb occurring in all regions of the state in grasslands and coastal habitats.
 Grows in full sun.
-An aggressive herbaceous perennial and a notable problem in western USA.
-Y Frangula alnus P. Mill.
+An aggressive herbaceous perennial and a notable problem in western USA. Υ Frangula alnus P. Mill.
 (European buckthorn; glossy buckthorn) Shrub or tree occurring in all regions of the state in upland, wetland, and coastal habitats.
 Grows in full sun to full shade.
 Produces fruit throughout the growing season; grows in multiple habitats; forms thickets.
-Hesperis matronalis L. (Dame's rocket) A biennial and perennial herb occurring in all regions of the state in upland and wetland habitats.
+Y Hesperis matronalis L. (Dame's rocket) A biennial and perennial herb occurring in all regions of the state in upland and wetland habitats.
 Grows in full sun to full shade.
 Spreads by seed; can form dense stands, particularly in flood plains. Υ Iris pseudacorus L. (Yellow iris) A perennial herb occurring in all regions of the state in wetland habitats, primarily in flood plains.
 Grows in full sun to partial shade.
 Out-competes native plant communities.
 Lonicera japonica Thunb.
-(Japanese honeysuckle) A perennial vine occurring in all regions of the state in upland, wetland, and coastal habitats.
+(Japanese honeysuckle) onica Thunb.
+(Japanese in full sun to full shade.
+Rapidly growing, dense stands climb and overwhelm native vegetation; A shrub occurring in all regions of the state in upland, wetland, and coastal habitats.
 Grows in full sun to full shade.
-Rapidly growing, dense stands climb and overwhelm native vegetation; produces many seeds that are bird dispersed; more common in southeastern Massachusetts.
-Lonicera morrowii A.Gray (Morrow's honeysuckle) rrowii A.Gray (Morrow's sun to full shade.
-Part of a confusing hybrid complex of nonnative honeysuckles commonly planted Lonicera x bella Zabel [morrowii x tatarica] (Bell's honeysuckle) This shrub occurs in all regions of the state in upland, wetland, and coastal habitats.
+Part of a confusing hybrid complex of nonnative honeysuckles commonly planted and escaping from cultivation via bird dispersal. Υ Lonicera x bella Zabel [morrowii x tatarica] (Bell's honeysuckle) orrowii x tatarica] (Bell's sun to full shade.
+Part of a confusing hybrid complex of nonnative honeysuckles commonly planted Lysimachia nummularia L. (Creeping jenny; moneywort) A perennial herb occurring in all regions of the state in upland and wetland habitats.
 Grows in full sun to full shade.
-Part of a confusing hybrid complex of nonnative honeysuckles commonly planted and escaping from cultivation via bird dispersal.
-Lysimachia nummularia L. (Creeping jenny; moneywort)
+Escaping from cultivation; problematic in flood plains, forests and wetlands; forms dense mats. Υ